 What are we doing in regards to Homeland Security?

 In recent years the fire service has changed, taking on many new responsibilities.
 In preparing for Homeland Security, the Federal Government has made monies available to local fire departments to prepare for such emergencies.
-Recently the Village of Brooklyn Heights Fire Department received a grant for $58,000 to help with the purchase of new equipment and training to help us prepare for terrorism.
 In conjunction with the Community Services Department, we have established a Citizens Emergency Response Team (C.E.R.T.) to assist the Fire Department in the event of an emergency or disaster.
 We have joined forces with the communities of Valley View, Seven Hills, and Independence to form a team of volunteers to be called out in an emergency.

 Do we bill for ambulance service?